-Unfortunately, her heirs don't know where she hid the money, or if the woman even remembers, says Jude Boudreaux of Upperline Financial Planning in New Orleans.
+Unfortunately, her heirs don't know where she hid the money, or if the woman even remembers, said Jude Boudreaux of The Planning Center in Chicago and New Orleans.
 "For now, they're planning on taking a metal detector through the house after she passes."

-Boudreaux says he's seen all kinds of valuable possessions locked away or forgotten, from piles of casino chips to antiques and valuable art.
+Boudreaux said he's seen all kinds of valuable possessions locked away or forgotten, from piles of casino chips to antiques and valuable art.

 Other financial advisers say it's not uncommon for family members to discover safe deposit boxes full of unredeemed savings bonds, sometimes long after the bonds had matured and stopped paying interest.

 But the most common lost treasure is probably good old-fashioned cash.
 A survey by American Express found that 23% of Americans are keeping some of their savings in bills and coins.